 As devices continue to connect us, we are integrating smart devices with human intelligence.
 Together this interaction can bring your daily and digital life into the future.
 Remember, this can only be done in a safe and secure setting.

-Built with a futurist vision of the Internet of Things and a clear understanding of the security issues that can arise as a result, the technology and design behind Norton Core focuses primarily on the protection of the connected home.
-From data encryption, to secure DNS, to automatic security updates, Norton Core will secure connected homes with state-of-the-art security.
+Built with a futurist’s vision of the Internet of Things and a clear understanding of the security issues that can arise as a result, the technology and design behind Norton Core focuses primarily on the protection of the connected home.
+From data encryption to secure DNS, to automatic security updates, Norton Core secures connected homes with state-of-the-art security.